What is Grow Space?

 - Support the development of purposeful social connections among the women involved, tutors and customers

-You are welcome to visit and enjoy Grow Space respectfully at any time.
+You are welcome to visit and enjoy MUMG respectfully at any time.
 Growers will be there several times each week.
-Best times to talk with you are Monday afternoon.
+Best times to talk with you are on Monday mornings.

 You can be part of MUMG by helping in the garden, offering donations of expertise, goods or cash and eating our food at Crave and Kind cafes.
 Other suggestions for contributing are most welcome!

-*Please be aware that the site is a work in progress and there may be health and safety hazards.
+*Please be aware that the sites are a work in progress and there may be health and safety hazards.

 Food Waste Fairy